marek5050/marek5050.github.io/_my_resume/work-1-veepworks.md

 link: "http://veepworks.com/"
 ---

-+ Fixing bugs and maintaining the iOS application [DREAM](https://itunes.apple.com/us/app/dream-crowdsourced-situational/id1072213501?mt=8) with a focus on energy efficiency.
++ Maintaining the iOS application [DREAM](https://itunes.apple.com/us/app/dream-crowdsourced-situational/id1072213501?mt=8) with a focus on energy efficiency.
 + Introduced integration and unit tests into the development process.